 - (6) Treasury shares do not have a right to dividends or to vote.
-During 2008, the Company purchased 4,467,990 shares a part of a buy-back plan.
-As of March 1, 2018, the Company has allocated under the Company's 2004 Amended and Restated Equity Incentive Plan, 1,507,251 restricted shares from the treasury shares to a trustee on behalf of the Company's employees.
-See "Item 6E.2 EQUITY INCENTIVE PLAN". - (7) The shares under "Public" include 5,826,623 shares held by Israeli founding shareholders from among our founding shareholders and their approved substitutes.
-These shares, together with 1,935,000 shares held by the Phoenix-Excellence Group and 805,000 shares held by the Meitav Dash Group, represent approximately 5.01% of our issued shares (approximately 5.05% of the Issued and Outstanding Shares).
+During 2008, the Company repurchased 4,467,990 of the Company's shares and during 2018, the Company repurchased an additional 6,501,588 of the Company's shares, as part of buy-back plans.
+As of March 1, 2019, the Company has allocated under the Company's 2004 Amended and Restated Equity Incentive Plan, 1,359,636 restricted shares from the treasury shares to a trustee on behalf of the Company's employees.
+See "Item 6E.2 EQUITY INCENTIVE PLAN". - (7) The shares under "Public" include 5,317,712 shares held by Israeli founding shareholders from among our founding shareholders and their approved substitutes.
+These shares, together with 1,935,000 shares held by the Phoenix-Excellence Group and 1,313,911 shares held by the Meitav Dash Group, represent 5% of our issued shares (approximately 5.22% of the Issued and Outstanding Shares).
 Under the terms of our mobile telephone license, the Israeli founding shareholders from among our founding shareholders and their approved substitutes must hold at least 5% of our issued and outstanding share capital and of each of our means of control.
-The Israeli founding shareholders must meet the requirements of "Israeli entities" which are defined as individuals who are citizens and residents of Israel and controlled, directly or indirectly, by individuals who are citizens and residents of Israel, provided that indirect control is only through entities formed in Israel, unless otherwise approved by the Minister of Communications.
+The Israeli founding shareholders must meet the requirements of "Israeli entities" which are defined as individuals who are citizens and residents of Israel, provided that indirect control is only through entities formed in Israel, unless otherwise approved by the Minister of Communications.

-As of March 1, 2018, to the best of the Company's knowledge, none of our directors and senior management held more than 1% of our outstanding ordinary shares; their holdings have been included under "Public" in the table above.
-For information regarding options held by our senior management to purchase ordinary shares, see "6E-Share Ownership".
+As of March 1, 2019, to the best of the Company's knowledge, none of our directors and senior management held more than 1% of our outstanding ordinary shares; their holdings have been included under "Public" in the table above.
+For information regarding options held by our senior management to purchase ordinary shares, see "6E- Share Ownership".